-This bite-size pillow-soft, donut-like dessert is actually super easy to make.
-The only part that can be a little tricky is working with boiling oil.
-It may be slightly intimidating at first, but only until you get the hang of it.
-The recipe consists of very few ingredients that most likely are already in your pantry (besides the filling).
-There are many different types of recipes and variations for making ponchiki, but I think this dough goes best with some type of sweet filling.
+This bite-size, pillow-soft, donut-like dessert is actually super easy to make.
+What's best is that this recipe is made using pantry-staple ingredients that you most likely already have.
+There are many different variations for making ponchiki, but I think this dough goes best with some type of sweet filling.

-You can also switch up the filling pretty much with any other fruit or sweet filling in these donut holes and it will still turn out great because the dough is fantastic!
+You can also switch up the filling with pretty much any other fruit or sweet filling for these donut holes and it will still turn out great because the dough is fantastic!
 Another absolutely delicious variation that I love to use is homemade farmer's cheese.
-But whatever suits your sweet tooth, my friend.
-I hope you love these as much as we do.
-Enjoy!

 Table of Contents